 Sometimes, it feels as though a giant chunk of our lives is a performance on which society must give its mark of approval.
-So, it’s no wonder that social insecurity creeps up on us all the time.
+So, it’s no wonder that social insecurity creeps upon us all the time as one of the most common insecurities in a relationship.
 The pressure of appearing a certain way, wondering whether your social circle will be accepting of you or not can eat away at a person’s self-esteem.

 Related Reading: 12 Things To Do When Your Husband Chooses His Family Over You

-Signs of insecurity in a woman or in a man, are not to be ignored or dismissed, and certainly shouldn’t be belittled.
-Be kind to yourself as far as possible, maintain boundaries, love your partner the best way you know how, and don’t be afraid to ask for help when you need it.
+Signs of insecurity in a woman or in a man are not to be ignored or dismissed, and certainly shouldn’t be belittled.
+Be kind to yourself as far as possible, maintain boundaries, love your partner the best way you know, and don’t be afraid to ask for help when you need it.

-“Some insecurities in a relationship make you more supportive, caring, understanding and loving, but when they give your partner the power to take decisions on your behalf, then they become relationship red flags.
-That said, insecurities in a partner should always be looked at with faith love and support,” concludes Manjari.
+“Some insecurities in a relationship make you more supportive, caring, understanding, and loving, but when they give your partner the power to take decisions on your behalf, then they become relationship red flags.
+That being said, insecurities in a partner should always be looked at with faith, love, and support,” concludes Manjari.